janherza24/sql-data-warehouse-project/README.md

 These insights demonstrate how raw data can be transformed into actionable business knowledge.

-## 👨‍💻 Author
+## 👨‍💻 About us
-Jan Hernandez, System Engineer
+Hi there!
+I'm Jan Hernandez.